primaryobjects/semantic-search/readme.md

 The web application will begin running on port 5000.
 The executable is a self-contained web server, similar to a node.js application, and may be deployed to a Windows web server or Microsoft Azure.

+### Persist Embeddings

+Applications should save retrieved embeddings to a database to prevent the need to call the LLM for documents that have already been processed.
+Ideally, this should be a vector database, which is designed to store embeddings and perform built-in similarity calculations.
+However, to keep this project simple, embeddings are *always* retrieved from the LLM.

+See the branch [database](https://github.com/primaryobjects/SemanticSearch/tree/database) for saving the embeddings to a local database as a cache.

 ## Tech Stack

 - Visual Studio Code